 SSH: Security Liability?

 SSH is pretty handy.
 As a hobbyist who actually enjoys managing a few Linux boxes, I use it all the time.
-However I can’t shake the feeling that it’s one of the largest security liabilities out there for a server administrator, despite the fact that the first S in SSH stands for “secure.”
+However I can’t shake the feeling that it’s a significant security liability for a server administrator, despite the fact that the first S in SSH stands for “secure.”

 It has too much in common with projects like PGP / GPG and OpenVPN, which: